Trung28899/NodeJS-MongoDB/README.txt

         - Now we work with Update and Delete

         a.
 Updating Products:
-            - Code in 6th Commit
+            - Code in 7th Commit
             - Fetch data for '/admin/products' in ./controllers/admin.js
                 under getEditProduct()
             - Update Operations with database: ./models/product.js under save()
             - Update products and rendering: ./controllers/admin.js
                 under postEditProduct()

+        b.
+Deleting Products:
+            - Code in 7th Commit
+            - MongoDB delete operation in ./models/products under deleteById()
+            - Excute delete operation and re-direct in ./controllers/admin.js under postDeleteProduct().
+Now you can CRUD any admin products

 IV.
 Other Notes: